 Close the left navigation

 Recent advances in AI and machine learning methods show promise to improve the accuracy and efficiency of environmental health research.
-Over the course of three sessions, presenters will discuss how they use AI and machine learning approaches to improve chemical analysis, characterize chemical risk, understand microbial ecosystems, develop technologies for contaminant removal, and more.
+Over the course of three sessions, presenters discussed how they use AI and machine learning approaches to improve chemical analysis, characterize chemical risk, understand microbial ecosystems, develop technologies for contaminant removal, and more.

 Session I — AI & ML Applications to Understand Chemical Mixtures, Properties, and Exposures and their Relationship to Human Health

-Monday, November 4, 2:00 - 4:00 PM ET
+Monday, November 4, 2024, 2:00 - 4:00 PM ET

 Presenters: